-Today we’re looking into a product of this mindset: the new Designing with Climate in Mind podcast, hosted by Jon Khoo, Head of Sustainability EAAA at Interface, a world-leading manufacturer of sustainable flooring products.
+One product of this mindset is certainly Designing with Climate in Mind: a new podcast hosted by Jon Khoo, Head of Sustainability EAAA at Interface, a world-leading manufacturer of sustainable flooring products.

 In reaction to COVID-19 restrictions, Designing with Climate in Mind was born to recreate the conversations that take place during in-person events.
 Not the scripted on-stage presentations though, but rather the little exchanges that happen in between, those informal conversations that often lead to the most inspiring ideas.

 The result is an enjoyable podcast that flows incredibly well, capturing the smoothness of a spontaneous conversation.

 COVID-19 has shifted the public focus away from climate-related discussions.
 Despite it being totally understandable, climate change has not stopped and still requires attention.

 So how about making the COVID-19 recovery also a green recovery?

 Designing with Climate in Mind wants to inspire architects, designers, and other built environment professionals with ideas to operate more responsibly.